OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/ForDummies.md

 **Tip:** If even this is too much work for you, you'll find the `gmock_gen.py` tool in Google Mock's `scripts/generator/` directory (courtesy of the [cppclean](http://code.google.com/p/cppclean/) project) useful.
 This command-line tool requires that you have Python 2.4 installed.
-You give it a C++ file and the name of an abstract class defined in it, and it will print the definition of the mock class for you.
+You give it a C++ file and the roomName of an abstract class defined in it, and it will print the definition of the mock class for you.
 Due to the complexity of the C++ language, this script may not always work, but it can be quite handy when it does.
 For more details, read the [user documentation](../scripts/generator/README).